imclab/fgx-navdata/README.txt

 At this stage of the game, this is experimntal code to test the concept.

+==== Snags and Problems ====
+* Same Origin Policy

+The same origins policy is a problem as a request can only be replied to the source domain, eg visiting foo.fgx.ch, and making an ajax call to bar.fgx.ch/xyz

 --Contents
 * dev_docs/ - is dev odumentation and spec WIP
 * pylons/ - is a legacy (already) ap with some queries left and other bits to extract

 ==== Development ====